 Ask students to consider why it might be important to follow rules or abide by laws, even if they think that breaking a rule or law won't affect anybody else.
 Write students' responses on the board.
-(Student responses should include these points: even though you may not realize how breaking a specific law affects somebody else, it probably does; your religious or ethical values require you to play by the rules; there might be consequences for you if you are caught.)
+(Student responses should include these points: even though you may not realize how breaking a specific law affects somebody else, it probably does; there can be consequences for you if you break the law.)